Tattoo history spans the globe. Find out more!

 Tattoos aren’t naff.
 Think of the etymology!

 So… tattoos, eh?
-If you break it down, tattoos are crazy-looking things that you get by scratching a needle into your skin and then pouring ink into the scratches.
+If you break it down, tattoos are wild-looking things that you get by scratching a needle into your skin and then pouring ink into the scratches.
 It sounds like madness.
 It sounds like a horrible infection waiting to happen.
 Well, there may be an element of truth in both of these suppositions – but a tattoo is also a release of artistic expression, or a reflection of spiritual awareness.
 People have been getting inked since the dawn of time.

 Its etymology comes from the Polynesian ‘ta’ (striking something) and ‘to’ (to mark something).
 This artistic ornamentation has been around for over five thousand years.
 The Polynesians believed that their spiritual properties were enhanced and displayed through the design of their tattoos.
-Much like those with the Liverpool emblem tattooed on their skin feel a spiritual link, or tighter restriction with the football club.
-Or the way in which those who tattoo themselves with a lover’s name feel their tattoo to be a magic symbol of a love more everlasting than the pesky ink they marked their bodies with in the first place.
+Much like those with the Liverpool emblem tattooed on their skin feel a spiritual link, or tighter bond with the football club.
+Or the way in which those who tattoo themselves with a lover’s name feel their tattoo to be a magic symbol of a love more everlasting than the ink they marked their bodies with in the first place.